Relevance-guided Supervision for OpenQA with ColBERT

-Where gold evidence passages are available, \sys{}'s standard supervision paradigm can be used: the question text is the query, and the evidence passages are the positive documents.
-However, for OpenQA, we often lack gold-labeled passages and, instead, we have \textit{short answer strings} as supervision signals.
-This difference between OpenQA and typical IR broadens the set of promising approaches for training an OpenQA retriever, making weak supervision an attractive alternative.
+OpenQA often lacks gold-labeled passages and instead has \textit{short answer strings} as supervision signals.
+This signal is known to lead to many spurious matches and existing work tackles this by either BM25-based retrieve-and-filter, which can be simplistic, or inner-loop retrieval methods, which can be expensive and restrictive (\secref{sec:background:OpenQA-supervision}).

-For weak supervision, we adopt a heuristic that we refer to as \emph{retrieve-and-filter}.
-It is a simple generalization of the BM25-based training approaches used by \citet{wang2019multi} and \citet{karpukhin2020dense}.
-Under retrieve-and-filter, we fix a retrieval model $R$ and filter its retrieved passages to collect positive and negative passages.
-For every question $q$ in the training set, we collect the highest-ranked $t$ (e.g., $t=3$) passages---ranked by model $R$---that contain $q$'s short answer, restricted to the top-$k^+$ (e.g., $k^+=1000$) results.
-We treat these passages as positives.
+Algorithm~\ref{algo:RGS} outlines the proposed RGS, which seeks to alleviate these limitations by \textit{outer-loop} retrieval.
+RGS takes as input a set of training question $Q$, a corpus of passages $C$, and an initial weak retrieval model (e.g., BM25).
+In general, RGS assumes a task-specific weak heuristic $H$, which in this work indicates whether a passage contains a question's short-answer string.
+RGS proceeds in $n$ discrete rounds (we set $n=3$ in this work).
+Each round uses as a building block the retrieve-and-filter mechanism.
+For every question $q$ in the \textit{training} set, we retrieve $R$'s top-$k$ results (Line 3).
+Then, we take as positives (Line 4) the highest-ranked $t$ (e.g., $t=3$) passages \textit{that contain $q$'s short answer}, restricted to the top-$k^+$ (e.g., $k^+=20$) results.